 Another difference is that Security Operations as a Service offerings are typically vendor-agnostic.
 “SOC as a Service typically also ingests log data from the major endpoint detection and response as well as antivirus tools.”
 Moreover, SOC as a Service solutions use log data from antivirus and detection and response tools.

 Threat Detection via SOC

-Businesses Are Migrating to SOC as a Service
+Businesses Recognize the Value of SOC as a Service